treylew01/othello-games/README.md

 <br>

-The program as it stands will output the number of times player WON, the program does not count draws or losses as a win.
+The program as it stands will output the number of times player one WON, the program does not count draws or losses as a win.
 Therefore if you were to want to see which agent WINS the most, put that agent first

 ### Process
 We relied on an [online](https://inventwithpython.com/chapter15.html) resource to get started with the basic game functions.
-We had to heavliy change alot of this code to support our minimax functions
+We had to heavliy change alot of this code to support our minimax functions as well as cut out a lot of code that was no longer neccessary

 The idea was that we would both create our own agents and battle them against each other.
 We both went down the minimax route.
 We both developed our own algorithm and then ended up working on the final configuration of adding time together.
 Below are our approaches